JrCab22/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-In this tutorial we will be learning how to utilize the administrator funcctions in osTicket.<br />
+In this tutorial we will be learning how to utilize the administrator functions in osTicket such as creating an SLA and configuring agents, departments, or teams. <br />

-<h2>Video Demonstration</h2>

 <h2>Environments and Technologies Used</h2>